Level One State of Cleanliness of a Treatment Settler

 De-inventorying of the treatment settler was required before FQE was able to decontaminate the equipment.
 One issue that was encountered however was the draining of the setter would have created a vacuum which could potentially cause the setter to collapse.
 To avoid this, FQE was able to provide positive pressure using nitrogen during the draining process.

 Step 2: Decontamination of Residual Product

 With the setter successfully drained, the vessel was preheated to 90 °C using steam.
 Utilizing FQE Chemicals specialty chemistry FQE Solvent-H, designed to dissolve heavy hydrocarbons quickly, was then injected into a steam stream to clean the inside of the settler vessel.
 The exiting waste effluent was then easily disposed into the client’s hydrocarbon drain system.
-As a final step, FQE-LEL and FQE LEL-V Eco was used to remove residual LELs.
+As a final step, FQE LEL-Vapor and FQE LEL Surface was used to remove residual LELs.